-- Non-prescription lenses. - Two pairs of glasses instead of bifocals. - Any type of lenses, frames, services, supplies, or options that are not covered under the VSP contract. - Exams or eyewear required for employment. - Missed appointment charges. - Orthoptics or vision training or any associated supplemental testing. - Medical or surgical treatment of the eyes. - Contact lens modification, polishing or cleaning. - Low vision services or supplies that are not pre-approved, or that are more than the maximum benefits or frequency limits specified in the contract with VSP. - Replacement of lost or broken contacts, lenses, or frames before the beginning of a 12-month benefit period. - Frames/lenses in addition to contact lenses during the same benefit period. - Any other service or supply excluded under the VSP contract.
+- Non-prescription lenses. - Services and supplies not specifically listed as covered. - Two pairs of glasses instead of bifocals. - Any type of lenses, frames, services, supplies, or options that are not covered under the Davis Vision contract. - Low vision services or supplies that are not pre-approved, or that are more than the maximum benefits or frequency limits specified in the contract with Davis Vision. - Replacement of lost or broken contacts, lenses, or frames before the beginning of a 12-month benefit period.